-Textiles: Introduction to compliant materials STEM Challenges: Iterative design challenges tackled in teams (includes work on structures) Sublimation Printing: Design and making a set of coasters for a family event
+Textiles: Introduction to compliant materials STEM Challenges: Iterative design challenges tackled in teams (includes work on structures) Food Packaging: Design and making package for a slice of pizza

 Graphics: Isometric drawing and orthographic projection.
 Simple rendering

 Bracelet: An iterative design project developing a bracelet by experimenting with paper, card, aluminium and acrylic.